 One way to rein in a squirrelly toddler is to take their car seat on the plane.
-This has worked really well for our kids.
 They behave much better - which keeps everyone happy.
 They actually are able to rest and fall asleep easier in their car seat just as they often do when riding in the car.

 The downside with any small, round object is it rolls if you drop it and then it's gone.
 You're left with one unhappy camper.
 Even a sippy cup can create problems but you'll probably take your chances with that one.

 So, if coloring is your child's favorite pastime then pack in the coloring books, but go easy on the crayons, and keep an available hand to help hold the ones he or she's not using.